 - Research suggests about 30-40 minutes per day of building up a sweat should do it.

-- “We are still not clear, for example, where exactly the bar for ‘too much sitting’ is.
+- “We are still unclear, for example, where exactly the bar for ‘too much sitting’ is.
 But this is a fast-paced field of research, and we will hopefully have answers in a few years’ time.”